maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 }
 ```

-The result is the so called virtual runtime ([`vruntime`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L547)).
+And the result is the so called virtual runtime ([`vruntime`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L547)).

 As the weight implementation [depends](https://elixir.bootlin.com/linux/v5.17.9/source/kernel/sched/fair.c#L873) on the nature of the schedulble entities, let's spend a couple of words about them.
-Then, we'll talk more about the weight for the runtime of the schedulable entities.

 > Indeed, the [`vruntime`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L547) is a member of the [`sched_entity`](https://elixir.bootlin.com/linux/v5.17.9/source/include/linux/sched.h#L538) structure.

+Then, we'll talk more about the runtime weight.

 ### The schedule entities